notepad-plus-plus/notepad-plus-plus/CONTRIBUTING.md

     * NppExport
     * Converter
     * mimeTools
 4. Fill the complete information: a template will be shown when you create an issue.
 Please fill the complete information in the template.
 To fill the field **Debug Information** you can get it from your Notepad++ via menu `?>Debug Info...`.
 Please take your time to fill these information.
-If you don't bother to complete the information we need to help you, we won't bother to solve your problem either.
+If you don't bother to complete the information we need to help you, we won't bother to solve your problem either. test

 ## Pull Requests